 - Vinegar, unsweetened varieties (apple cider, balsamic, red wine, rice, etc.)

 It’s readily apparent that a plant-based keto diet is both practical and beneficial (especially for females) if you are consuming the right foods to make up for possible nutrient deficiencies.
-Deriving from the research covered in this article, a proper vegan keto diet may have a myriad of benefits, including:
+Deriving from the research covered in this article, benefits of the vegan keto diet may include:

-- Lowered risk of cancer (particularly breast cancer for females)
+- Reduced risk of cancer (particularly breast cancer for females)

 - Reduced risk of cardiovascular disease and type-2 diabetes

-There are also eco-friendly and ethical driving factors to a plant-based keto diet, but those tend to be more personal and political aspects which aren’t within the realm of my expertise to comment on.
+There are also eco-conscious and ethical advantages to a plant-based keto diet, but those tend to be more personal, philosophical, and political aspects to vegan dieting.